 - Use of vehicle for delivery services or business or commercial use

 Misrepresenting any one of these facts on your application, however, does not automatically mean you won’t receive the coverage you are owed under your insurance company.
 Your insurer also has to prove that the misrepresentations were:

 - Material to the risk assumed by them

 - That they, in good faith, would not have issued the policy or would have done so on different terms had they known the true facts

-Under Florida Statute 627.409, if knowing any of the true facts would have led them to issue you a different policy with a higher premium – if the insurance company lost money – expect them to deny coverage (or assert a coverage defense or as the statute says “prevent recovery” under your insurance contract).
+Under Florida Statute 627.409, if knowing any of the true facts would have led them to issue you a different policy with a higher premium, expect the insurance company to deny coverage (or assert a coverage defense or as the statute says “prevent recovery” under your insurance contract).

 What if You Misrepresented Information but The Mistake Was Accidental?

 Mistakes happen.
 As long as you can show the mistake wasn’t material or fraudulent you should be ok.
 However, if the insurance company can prove to a Florida judge that they would have otherwise changed your policy (charged you more, or excluded certain coverage) or not issued you a policy at all, they can claim a coverage defense – even if the misrepresentation was unintentional.